echoloc

 Who should be selling to companies that use Python?

-Vendors best positioned here include cloud infrastructure providers, game analytics platforms, MLOps and model deployment tools, and data pipeline or workflow orchestration vendors.
+Vendors best positioned here include cloud data platforms, MLOps and model deployment tools, workflow orchestration software, and internal developer tooling providers.